The workhorse of our stable, we’re thrilled to announce ModeWerk in three weights

 - Bulky for quick, heavy projects

-A true workhorse of a yarn; strong, soft, beautiful to knit with (amazing stitch definition) and to top it all off, it machine washes and dries wonderfully!
+A truly wonderful yarn; it’s strong, soft, beautiful to knit with (amazing stitch definition) and to top it all off, it machine washes and dries wonderfully!

-This is a wool yarn to convert folks to the beauty of easy-care wool!
+This is a wool yarn to convert folks to the beauty of easy-care, machine washable wool!

 all weights are hand dyed in the USA (Minnesota!)